-- Water the Gladiolus corms right after planting them.
-You will then want to water them regularly but allow the soil to dry out between waterings.
+Water the Gladiolus corms right after planting them.
+You will then want to water them regularly but allow the soil to dry out between watering.
 They need about 1 inch of water a week.

 Now is the time to be planting Gladiolus corms for a beautiful cut garden flower.
 I will be sharing in the upcoming weeks on how to cut Gladiolus for lovely flower bouquets and then how to dig them up to store them for the Winter season, depending on what zone you live in.